omar-a-007/cs110-chatroom/README.md

 -   yup                     (JS schema builder, mainly used in conjunction with formik)
 -   socket.io-client        ✨ Magic ✨

+## Changeable Configuration
+Some of the settings you may wish to modify include the following

+***/server/constants/default.json***
+-   mongoURI: Make the project work on any mongo instance!
+Even a local one :)
+-   **server_port**: the port the server runs on and listens for queries and socket data
+-   **client_address**: array of clients allowed to make socket requests.
+If you change the client port, make sure you change this too.
+-   **message_history_limit**: The number maximum number of messages that will be retrieved when entering a room Why would we want to limit this?
+Two reasons
+        1) Imagine a chatroom with thousands of messages.
+Because of how it is configured to populate between different MongoDB collections (ChatMessage populates User data), internally it runs a seperate query for ***each** record in order to populate that data.
+        2) Your users only have so much compute power.
+We want to keep our website fast and lag-free!
+    -   Future plans include adding a "load more" at the top of chat rooms
+-   JWT_SECRET: Please note, changing this will invalidate all your users, requiring them to sign up new accounts.
+    -   Future plans include a tool that wipes all users passwords and emails them with a secure link to create a new password
+-   JWT_TOKEN_DURATION: How long (in seconds) a token lasts for, after which a user will be logged out.

+***/client/constants/default.json***
+-   **SERVER_PORT**: Make sure you change this if you change the servers port.
+Note: Do you want to run the client on a different port?
+React is configured to run on port 3000 by default (and will prompt you if its in use to automatically pick another)
+To specify a different port for the client: modify `/client/package.json` under scripts: start, change this to `"start": "PORT=3006 react-scripts start"` as an example to change it to port 3006

 ## Screenies
 #### Homepage with list of Chatrooms
 ![Screenshot: Homepage](./screenies/Homepage.png)